ushahidi/docs.ushahidi.com/_posts/2_strategy/2014-07-20-strategy-crowdsourcing.md

 + (Anahi))Announcement of the service: how to use it, who is running it, how are the messages processed, what reaction can people expect as a result.
 The message going out should be very simple, but crystal clear.
 + (Anahi) Automatic reply: once someone sends a message, than should automatically receive a message like: thank you for your message, it was received and will be processed.
 + (Anahi) After some time of service is in place and some ammount of messages were processed, there should be a media outreach  telling people how the system works, success stories, repeating the purpose of the service.
 This whole process needs some capacity, but is critical.

+---
+---

+Tips and Guiding Questions

+Partners who use Ushahidi as a data collection platform v partners who use crowdsourcing methodology.
+How to people fit it: are they research subjects or participants?
+IRB?

+Are you using partner crowdsourcing tools?
+Micromapping, crowdcrafting, etc?
+SMall pieces loosely joined?
+Storify model?

+Crowds can be bounded or unbounded.
+They might collect data into a central place.
+They can also take existing data and parse it into small bits which the crowd then parallel processes.

+Discussion of the application of different types of crowdsourcing to different types of problems.